 With all of the refined and processed foods that we are exposed to in today’s world, it becomes vitally important to brush your teeth.
 Acting as an example of oral hygiene is a crucial responsibility for all parents.
 By teaching healthy brushing habits at an early age, you can set your child on the right path to excellent oral health that will benefit them for years.

 However, there is more effort needed than relying solely on brushing and flossing.
-Professional dental cleanings play an essential role in a child’s dental health.
-This blog will discuss when and how to get your child’s teeth cleaned.
+Professional dental cleanings, especially with a skilled Dentist in New York, play an essential role in a child’s dental health.
+This blog will discuss when and how to get your child’s teeth cleaned by a Dentist in New York.

 When to start dental cleanings for kids